Recall: "A request for the return of library material before the due date."

 Renew/Renewal: "A lengthening (or extension) of the loan period for library materials."

 Reserve: "1.
 A service providing special, often short-term, access to course-related materials (book or article readings, lecture notes, sample tests) or to other materials (CD-ROMs, audio-visual materials, current newspapers or magazines).
 2. Also the physical location—often a service desk or room—within a library where materials on reserve are kept.
 Materials can also be made available electronically."
+To review a current list of textbooks and other items kept at the Circulation Desk at each Reynolds campus library, click here.
 See also: Course reserve

 Scholarly: See Peer reviewed